Interview Tips for Nurses: How to Land your Dream Job!

 After the Interview

 You’ve made it through the interview – whew!
-If you are seeking the job through a nurse staffing agency, now is the time to check in with your recruiter and let them know how it went.
+If you are seeking to get the job through a nurse staffing agency, now is the time to check in with your recruiter and let them know how it went.
 Your agency will be responsible for following up with the facility and updating you on the status of your candidacy for the position.
-Make sure to regularly check for messages from your agency to see if you got an offer!
+Make sure to check for messages every day from your agency to see if you got an offer!

 Conversing about nursing…